Skip to main content

 All News

-• Pools and decks should be built at least 5 feet away from all underground electrical lines and at least 25 feet away from overhead electrical lines.
+• Pools and decks should be built at least 5 feet away from all underground electrical lines and at least 25 feet away from overhead electrical lines to waters edge.

 • Water is a powerful conductor of electricity.
 It is especially important to be aware of electrical hazards around water.